 And though these gasses can be harmful outdoors, they can be even more concentrated and harmful (10x more concentrated, in fact!) when they’re found on products indoors.

-So when seeking out the best baby co-sleeper crib, it’s not enough to just look for one that has checked off all the mandatory boxes, but one that has made smart and safety-centered choices when it comes to everything from engineering to construction.
+So when seeking out a crib or the best baby co-sleeper crib on the market, it’s not enough to just look for one that has checked off all the mandatory boxes.
+Look for one that has made smart and safety-centered choices when it comes to everything from engineering to construction.

 How Does the babybay Baby Co-Sleeper Do Safety Differently?